yugabyte/yugabyte-db/docs/content/latest/explore/json-support/jsonb-ysql.md

 </ul>

-There are two JSON data types supported in YSQL: `json` and `jsonb`.
+See the section [JSON data types and functionality](../../../api/ysql/datatypes/type_json/) for the YSQL reference documentation on the topic.

 {{< note title="Note" >}}
 The JSON functionality in YSQL is nearly identical to the [JSON functionality in PostgreSQL](https://www.postgresql.org/docs/11/datatype-json.html).
 {{< /note >}}

+There are two JSON data types supported in YSQL: `json` and `jsonb`.

 * **The `jsonb` type** does not preserve white space, does not preserve the order of object keys, and does not keep duplicate object keys.
 If duplicate keys are specified in the input, only the last value is kept.